 Matthew Kulbacki began music studies at the age of six.
 He completed a Bachelor Of Music at the University of Windsor and a Masters at the University Of Washington.
 He began a music ministry career at Sacred Heart Church in Lasalle as Pianist and Organist, and was there for 15 years.
 From there he was 10 years at The First United Methodist Church of Dearborn, Michigan.
 He was appointed as Music Director for St. Andrews Church in 2014 and is committed to music excellence at St. Andrews.

 Minister: Rev. Dr. Tim Reddish (PhD, Physics; MDiv)

-Tim has also written the three following essays that have been (separately) published in the three books below:
+Tim has also written the four following essays that have been (separately) published in the four books below:

 For those curious as to Tim’s previous physics research experience please see this (unmaintained) website.